dereuromark/cakephp-tinyauth/docs/Authentication.md

 Accounts.admin/Accounts = index
 ```

+### Multiple files and merging
+You can specify multiple paths in your config, e.g. when you have plugins and separated the definitions across them.
+Make sure you are using each key only once, though.
+The first definition will be kept and all others for the same key are ignored.

 ### Mixing with code
 It is possible to have mixed INI and code rules.
 Those will get merged prior to authentication.
 So in case any of your controllers (or plugin controllers) contain such a statement, it will merge itself with your INI whitelist: